nickher78/NickRepo/README.md

 # my message is "This is my first time of creating this github repository.
-How are that?"
+How about that?"